ILO unemployment rate

 Unemployment rate for men and women almost the same

-In 2019, the unemployment rate was only slightly higher for men (3.3%) than for women (3.1%).
+In 2020 the unemployment rate was virtually the same for men (3.5%) and women (3.6%).
 Between 1999 and 2008, the unemployment rate among men was lower than among women.
 From 2008 to 2014, the difference between men and women almost disappeared.
-After 2014, a small difference could again be noticed, but in 2018 and 2019 the unemployment rate for men and women was virtually the same.
+After 2014, a small difference could again be noticed, but from 2018 the unemployment rate for men and women was almost the same.

 Higher unemployment rate among persons aged 15 to 34 than in other age groups

-The unemployment rate for persons aged 15 to 34 was 5.2% in 2019, the lowest level since 1999.
-Throughout the period 1999-2019 the unemployment rate for this age group was higher than that for the 34-49 age group and the over 50s.
+The unemployment rate among 15-34 year-olds was 5.6% in 2020, slightly higher than in 2019 when the lowest rate since 1999 was recorded.
+Throughout the period 1999-2020 the unemployment rate for this age group was higher than that for the 34-49 age group and the over 50s.
 The curve for young people also shows larger fluctuations.

 Unemployment rate higher among the low educated

 In 2020, the unemployment rate of persons with low education in the 25-64 age group was 4.8% compared to the peak of 8.8% in 2015.
 For medium-educated persons, the unemployment level in 2020 was 2.9%.
 The unemployment rate of the persons with high education stood at 2.4% in 2020, 0,6 percentage point higher than in 2019.

 The unemployment level among the low educated persons was higher than among the two other groups during the whole period 1999-2020.
 The fluctuations over time were also larger among the low educated.